-Caterpillar Inc.’s Intensive Strategy
+Caterpillar Inc.’s Intensive Strategies

 Caterpillar Inc. SWOT Analysis

-Strengths: Caterpillar’s strengths include its strong brand image, large-scale assets, and its strong global distribution network.
-The company’s strong brand image is based on the fact that the Caterpillar name is well-known around the world for quality.
+Strengths.
+Caterpillar’s strengths include its strong brand image, large-scale assets, and its strong global distribution network.
+The company’s strong brand image is based on the fact that the Caterpillar name is well known around the world for quality.
 The company also has large-scale assets that can be used to support further business growth and development.
 In addition, the firm has a large global network of distributors.

-Recommendations for Caterpillar
+Recommendations for Caterpillar Inc.

-Caterpillar can also improve its financial performance by growing its distribution network in the next five years of operation.
+Caterpillar can also improve its financial performance by growing its distribution network.
 The firm must focus on developing markets because these markets have high economic growth rates.
-For example, the company can increase the number of Caterpillar distributors in China.
+For example, the company can increase the number of Caterpillar distributors in countries like China.

-- Caterpillar Inc. Company History.
+- Caterpillar Inc. – Company History.

-- Caterpillar Inc. Company Innovation.
+- Caterpillar, Inc. – Company Innovation.

-- Caterpillar Inc. Company Strategy.
+- Caterpillar, Inc. Company Strategy.

 - Dausch, M., & Hsu, C. (2005).
 Engineering service products: the case of mass-customising service agreements for heavy equipment industry.
 International Journal of Services Technology and Management, 7(1), 32-51.

 - Dupin, C. (2014).
-Caterpillar on the road: with US infrastructure headed south, heavy equipment shipper sends 40 percent of cargo north.
-American shipper (Jacksonville, Fla.: 1991), 56(2).
+Caterpillar on the road: With US infrastructure headed south, heavy equipment shipper sends 40 percent of cargo north.
+American Shipper (Jacksonville, Fla.: 1991), 56(2).